-3. What exactly is someone who follows God’s will?
-And what is true testimony of faith in God?
+3. What a person who follows God’s will is, and what true testimony of belief in God is

 Bible Verses for Reference:

 “Noah was a just man and perfect in his generations, and Noah walked with God.
 And Noah begat three sons, Shem, Ham, and Japheth.
 The earth also was corrupt before God, and the earth was filled with violence.
 And God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.
 And God said to Noah, The end of all flesh is come before Me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.
 Make you an ark of gopher wood; rooms shall you make in the ark, and shall pitch it within and without with pitch. … And of every living thing of all flesh, two of every sort shall you bring into the ark, to keep them alive with you; they shall be male and female.
 Of fowls after their kind, and of cattle after their kind, of every creeping thing of the earth after his kind, two of every sort shall come to you, to keep them alive.
 And take you to you of all food that is eaten, and you shall gather it to you; and it shall be for food for you, and for them.
 Thus did Noah; according to all that God commanded him, so did he” (Gen 6:9–22).